 - Kids and pets need to be a distance from the kerosene heater.

 - Ensure that you buy a kerosene heater that has lots of safety features to cut the risks of accidents.

-Kerosene forced air heater and electric garage heater share similarities and differences.
+Kerosene forced air heater and other electric heaters share similarities and differences.
 Both are portable.
 They have their own advantages and limitations.

 Kerosene is not a clean energy.
 It produces carbon monoxide in the air.
 However it you can regulate it with oxygen or carbon dioxide detectors.
-Electric garage use propane, which is a clean source of energy.
-It doesn't pollute the environment.
+While on the other heaters use propane, which is a clean source of energy.
+It doesn’t pollute the environment.